 Critically Assessing AI Tools and Cultural Data for Digital Humanities Applications

-An increasing number of our rich cultural heritage are available in digital formats.
+An increasing amount of our rich cultural heritage are available in digital formats.
 Humanities scholars have therefore added AI and other computational techniques to their research methods.
 In her PhD thesis, Myriam Traub explores sources of bias in data and tools used by humanities scholars.

 Assessing whether insights gained from using AI or other computational techniques constitute a meaningful and interesting trend or merely reflect an error, limitation or bias in the tools or data used proves to be surprisingly difficult.